Clarksville Area Pets of the Week for May 9th, 2022 - Clarksville Online

 Lisa “Left Eye” Lopaws is a female medium sized Domestic Shorthair.
 She does have FIV and has a special needs diet due to teeth extraction so wet food only.
 This sweet girl has lost sight in her left eye ( hence her nickname) but it hasn’t slowed her down.
 Lisa is fully vetted, shots updated, microchipped, litter trained and spayed.
 She loves attention, is gentle and affectionate.
 She prefers a quiet home either as an only cat or with a low key buddy.

-She can be found through the Finders Keepers Cat Rescue, message them on FB or www.petfinder.com/member/us/tn/clarksville/finders-keepers-cat-rescue-tn984/ Or email finderskeeperscatrescue@gmail.com
+She can be found through the Finders Keepers Cat Rescue, message them on FB or www.petfinder.com/member/us/tn/clarksville/finders-keepers-cat-rescue-tn984/ Or email

 Cat Adoption Team of Stewart County (CATS)